-A Full Equality Analysis (EQA650) was carried out in February 2021 for the Schools' Capital Programme 2021-2022.
-Having considered the Public Sector Equality Duty in light of the recommendations in this report, it has been decided that another Full Equality Analysis is not required and it thought that that the decisions taken in this report will support the Council's performance of the duty.

-The outcomes from the Equality Analysis demonstrate that proposed capital developments support positive outcomes for children, young people, their families and carers.
-No negative impact on people with Protected

-Characteristics was identified.
+- 7.6.1 A Full Equality Analysis (EQA650) was reviewed and updated in March 2023 for the Schools' Capital Programme 2023-2024.
+Having considered the Public Sector Equality Duty in light of the recommendations in this report, it has been decided that another Full Equality Analysis is not required, and it thought that the decisions taken in this report will support the Council's performance of the duty. - 7.6.2 The outcomes from the Equality Analysis demonstrate that proposed capital developments support positive outcomes for children, young people, their families and carers.
+No negative impact on people with Protected Characteristics was identified.
 It was concluded that sufficiency of educational places and opportunities for all children and young people contributes to providing positive life chances and supports a positive approach to Safeguarding in Birmingham actively reducing the number of children and young people out of school helps to mitigate risk to their safety and wellbeing.